Footpath Trading Permits

 - Extension to existing Footpath Trading permits for the purpose of Outdoor Dining

-- Extension to Red Line Licence (Service of Alcohol) for the purpose of Outdoor Dining
+- Extension to Red Line License (Service of Alcohol) for the purpose of Outdoor Dining

-Following the State Government’s recent announcement confirming that regional Victoria will progress to the Third Step of roadmap to recovery, we are pleased to lead conversations supporting the activation of new and exciting outdoor dining opportunities.
+As we support businesses in their roadmap to recovery, we are pleased to lead the conversation supporting the activation of new and exciting outdoor dining opportunities.

 As we move toward the warmer months, we expect to see visitor numbers return however, with physical distancing restrictions and customer limits likely to be in place for some time, alternative options need to be considered.